-A parent will be issued a notification in writing and in the native language of the parent and in accordance with law, the superintendent will schedule a conference with the non-attending student and their parent(s) to discuss attendance requirements.
-At this time the parent has the right to request an evaluation to determine if the student should have an individualized education program (IEP) or a review of the student's current IEP.
+A parent will be issued a notification, in writing and in the native language of the parent, and in accordance with law, the superintendent will schedule a conference with the non attending student and their parent(s) to discuss attendance requirements.
+At this time, the parent has the right to request an evaluation to determine if the student should have an individualized education program (IEP) or a review of the student's current IEP.

-Any person having legal control of a student between the ages of 6 and 18, who has not completed the 12th grade, and who fails to send a student to school within three days of notification by the district that their student is not complying with compulsory attendance requirements may be issued a notice eitation by the district for the student's failure to attend school.
-Failure to send a student to school may be a Class C violation of law and is punishable by a court imposed fine.
+Any person having legal control of a student between the ages of 6 and 18, who has not completed the 12th grade, and who fails to send a student to school within three days of notification by the district that their student is not complying with compulsory attendance requirements may be issued a notice by the district for the student's failure to attend school.

-Additionally, a parent or guardian, or other person lawfully charged with the care or custody of a student under 15 years of age, may be found by the courts to have committed the offense of failing to supervise a child who has failed to attend school as required.
+Additionally, a parent or guardian, or other person lawfully charged with the care or custody of a student under 15 years of age, may be found by the courts to have committed the offense of failing to supervise a child who has not attended school as required.
 Failing to supervise a child may be a Class A violation.
-Violations, as determined by the court, may be punishable by a requirement to complete a parent effectiveness program approved by the court and/or a fine.